Payset Is Now Available in Israel!

-In Payset’s case, we will now be able to offer our multi-currency accounts, currency exchange, and other payment services to clients in Israel, and Israelis will now be able to access our services and take advantage of new promotions in the future.
+In Payset’s case, we will now be able to offer our multi-currency accounts, currency exchange, and other payment services to clients in Israel, and Israelis will now be able to send money to Israel and take advantage of new promotions in the future.

 Our services are ideal for small- and medium-sized businesses in Israel and worldwide.
 Click here to find out more.

 Frequently asked questions

 A Payset multi-currency account allows you to receive money in 34 different currencies and send money in up to 38 currencies, all within the same account.

 You can deposit and withdraw funds, convert currencies at competitive exchange rates, and hold your chosen currencies to capitalize on market movements.